Florida Landlord Tenant Laws

 - Emergency Entry: In case of emergency, entry is permitted without advanced notice (Fla.
 Stat. § 83.53(2b)).

-- Rent Demand Notice: 3-day notice to pay or quit.
+- Rent Demand Notice: 3 days to pay or quit.
 Eviction law in Florida requires landlords to give tenants three days to settle their rent debt or move out (Fla.
 Stat. § 83.56(3)).

 Other Laws and Facts About Florida